epsilon537/boxlambda/docs/sw_irqs.md

 ## Vectored Mode

 Ibex handles interrupts in *Vectored Mode*.
 Each interrupt has a separate entry point in a vector table.
 When an interrupt occurs, the CPU jumps to the address calculated by multiplying the `IRQ_ID` by four and adding it to the vector table base address.
 The vector table base address is specified in the `mtvec` CSR.
-In BoxLambda, after reset the vector will initially point at `0x1150000`.
-Crt0's `_start()` function will set it to 0 (in IMEM), so from then on an interrupt's entry point address is simply `IRQ_ID*4`.
+In BoxLambda, after reset, the vector will initially point at `0x1150000`.
+Crt0's `_start()` function will set it to 0 (in IMEM), so from then on an interrupt's entry point address is `IRQ_ID*4`.

 ## Vectors.S Weak Bindings

 The interrupt entry points are all defined in the bootstrap component's [vector.S](https://github.com/epsilon537/boxlambda/blob/master/sw/components/bootstrap/vectors.S) module.
 Each entry point is 4 bytes wide, so there's just enough space for an instruction to jump to the actual interrupt service routine of the interrupt in question.
-This creates a small problem: If you insert into the vector table a straightforward call to your application-specific interrupt service routine, you end up with an inverted dependency.
-You don't want the lowest layer platform code to depend directly on the higher layer application code.
+This creates a small problem: if you insert a straightforward call to your application-specific interrupt service routine into the vector table, you introduce an inverted dependency.
+You don’t want the lowest-level platform code to depend directly on higher-level application code.
 To get around that issue, I defined *weak bindings* for all the interrupt service routines inside `vectors.S`:

 ```
 // Weak bindings for the fast IRQs.
 These will be overridden in the